 Serafini, F., & Reid, S. F. (2019).
 Crossing boundaries: Exploring metaleptic transgressions in contemporary picturebooks.
 Children’s Literature in Education (first available online). doi:10.1007/s10583-019-09382-9

 Reid, S. F., & Dyer, M. (2018).
-Stick figures and a Marvel-lous multimodal novel: Investigating words and images with 8th graders.
+Stick figures and a Marvel-lous multimodal novel: Investigating words and images with eighth-grade English students.
 Voices from the Middle, 26(2), 53-58.

 Reid, S. F., & Serafini, F. (2018).
-More than words: An investigation of the young adult and middle grade multimodal novel.
+More than words: An investigation of the middle-grade multimodal novel.
 Journal of Children’s Literature, 44(2), 32-44.

 Serafini, F., Kachorsky, D., & Reid, S. (2018).
 Changes in children’s and young adult literature.
 Language Arts, 95(5), 311-321.